 From what we saw at Apple’s presentation, AirPlay 2 will offer the ability to stream music wirelessly to, and between, compatible speakers on the same wi-fi network.
 This is through the Control Centre on iOS devices, an Apple TV box, or iTunes.

-You can define where in your house the speaker is located, using such as ‘Living Room’ or ‘Kitchen’.
+You can define where in your house the speaker is located, using labels such as ‘Living Room’ or ‘Kitchen’.
 From there, you can control which speakers are playing music at any time, both invidivually and as a group.

-As long as the speakers are AirPlay 2-compatible, you’ll be able to connect speakers from different manufacturers together through this system, giving you more versatility over the products you want to use when setting up your multi-room system.
+As long as the speakers are AirPlay 2-compatible, you’ll be able to connect speakers from different manufacturers together through this system, giving you more versatility regarding the products you want to use when setting up your multi-room system.